status-im/nim-docker/README.md

   - docker run statusteam/nim-base nim --version
   - docker run -v "$(pwd):/project" -w /project statusteam/nim-base sh -c "nimble install -dy && nimble test"
 ```
-Also make sure to enable your project in [Travis CI](https://travis-ci.org).
+Also, make sure that your project is enabled in [Travis CI](https://travis-ci.org).
 This configuration will run `nimble install -dy && nimble test` in the root of your repository.

-# Adding patches
+# Adding Patches
-The docker build script will automatically merge all branches from
+The docker build script will automatically merge all branches from the
-[status-im/nim](https://github.com/status-im/nim) repo starting with `status-autopatch-`.
+[status-im/nim](https://github.com/status-im/nim) repo, starting with `status-autopatch-`.